 of graded $\mr{Rees}(\Fil^\bullet_S)$-modules.
 This map is an isomorphism if the source has no non-trivial $t$-torsion (e.g., if $\mr{Rees}(\Fil^\bullet_M)$ is a flat module over $\mr{Rees}(\Fil^\bullet_R)$).
-Indeed, it suffices to verify that this natural map induces an isomorphism when one applies the inverse to the equivalence in \cite[Chapter I, \S4.3, Proposition 7]{LvO}, which is described in \cite[Chapter I, \S4.3, Observation 6 (a)]{LvO}.
-But, this is trivial to verify.
+Indeed, it suffices to verify this map induces an isomorphism after applying the inverse to the equivalence in \cite[Chapter I, \S4.3, Proposition 7]{LvO} (see also \cite[Chapter I, \S4.3, Observation 6 (a)]{LvO}).
+But, this is trivial.

 Observe that as $\mr{Rees}(\Fil^\bullet_R)$ is a graded $R$-algebra, we have a natural action of the group $R$-scheme $\bb{G}_{m,R}=\Spec(R[x^{\pm 1}])$ on $\Spec(\mr{Rees}(\Fil^\bullet_R))$ corresponding to the coaction map